 What happens if you set it too high?
 The subject starts to become pink or purple.

-We suggest to use the Gray Comp Monitor Mode for this setup.
+We suggest using the Gray Comp Monitor Mode for this setup.

 Typical values are between 0.5-0.6.